Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 However, follow the rest of the steps to have a grasp of all possible tweaks.

 The field is only populated manually.
-You can not upload a new file to the Document Template using the Add-on and overwrite the value in the field.
+You can not upload a new document to the Document Template using the Add-on and overwrite the value in the field.

 The document title can also contain merge fields like {!Opportunity.
 Name}.
 So you can start customizing the document from the very beginning.